benoitdechateauvieux/elasticsearch-authorizations/README.md

 In the search engine, ACL are de-normalized: the ACL for a given node is computed when indexing the document.

 ## Important notes
-AllowedUsers and AllowedRoles have to be indexed as "not_analyzed".
+allowedIdentities and owner have to be indexed as "not_analyzed".